 - Blastocysts are better than prior stage embryos as far as advancement.
 They are likewise simpler to freeze, store, and defrost

-The blastocyst culture and day 5 embryo transfer procedure for in vitro fertilization facilitates selection of the best quality embryos for transfer to the uterus of the mother.
+The Blastocyst Culture in India and day 5 embryo transfer procedure for in vitro fertilization facilitates selection of the best quality embryos for transfer to the uterus of the mother.
 The concept of embryo quality is a very important one for couples experiencing infertility.
 With blastocyst embryo transfer, we can transfer fewer embryos – reducing risks for multiple pregnancy – while keeping overall pregnancy rates high.

 A healthy blastocyst should begin hatching from its outer shell, called the zona pellucida by the end of the sixth day after fertilization.
 Within 24 hours after hatching, embryo implantation after IVF (or in a “natural” pregnancy) begins as the embryo invades into the endometrial lining of the mother’s uterus.
 The blastocyst releases HCG hormone (the pregnancy test hormone) which is picked up by the mother’s blood circulation as the embryo implants in the uterine lining.

-The ultimate goal of in vitro fertilization (IVF) and embryo culture is to provide high quality embryos which are capable of continued normal development and result in live births.
+The ultimate goal of in vitro fertilization (IVF) and Blastocyst Culture in India is to provide high quality embryos which are capable of continued normal development and result in live births.
 However, under standard IVF culture conditions, only about 25-60% of human embryos will progress to the blastocyst stage after 5 days of culture.
 This low rate of embryo development is the result of a less than optimal culture environment for the embryos.
 For this reason, embryos have traditionally been transferred into the uterus after only 2 or 3 days of culture.

 Advantages of Blastocyst Transfer for IVF